-In FY2018 PFTAC supported the Marshall Islands Banking Commission through the attachment of two Banking Commission examiners to attend an FDIC on-site examination of a Guam-based bank.
-The attachment aimed to build capacity of the Commission examiners in examination, particularly with respect to familiarity of US Anti-Money Laundering surveillance, supervision and examinations standards, on which the Commission's own examination framework is based.
+In FY2018 PFTAC supported the RMI Banking Commission through the attachment of two Banking Commission examiners to attend an FDIC on-site examination of a Guam-based bank.
+The attachment aimed to build capacity of the Commission examiners examination, particularly with respect to familiarity of US Anti-Money Laundering surveillance, supervision and examinations standards, on which the Commission's own examination framework is based.
 The attachment provided the examiners an opportunity for on-the-job training from experienced FDIC examiners with the AML/BSA standards.
-The learnings from the FDIC attachment will be applied to the Commission's onsite examinations in the Marshall Islands.
+The learnings from the FDIC attachment will be applied to the Commission's onsite examinations in RMI.